 Lucy’s doctoral research was an ethnography exploring 3-4-year-old’s experiences of literacy in their play and everyday lives.
 Her research drew on multiple data gathering methods and explored some innovative techniques to engage with young children’s perspectives of literacies in the world around them.
 Lucy has extensive knowledge of cultural-historical theory.
 However, her doctoral study and subsequent research papers take the bold step of bringing neo-Vygotskian concepts into dialogue with posthumanist theories.
 In addition, Lucy’s research work contributes to knowledge on adult-child shared book reading in the early years.
 She is particularly interested in issues of equality, diversity and inclusion in shared reading practices, and she is pursuing funding to explore early years practitioners' perspectives and pedagogy in this area.

-Lucy’s teaching interests span many aspects of early childhood education and care.
-She is currently a module team member on E109, ‘Perspectives on Young Children's Lives and Learning’.
+Lucy’s teaching interests span many aspects of early childhood education and literacy education.
+She is currently module co-chair on E109, ‘Perspectives on Young Children's Lives and Learning’.
 She previously worked on the production of E229, ‘Listening to Young Children Living and Learning: Critical Reflections’.
 Lucy was a member of the team that produced a popular open access MOOC for early years practitioners entitled ‘Supporting Physical Development in Early Childhood’, funded by Public Health England.
 She was team co-ordinator on the production of a badged online course, ‘Developing Reading for Pleasure: engaging young readers’, published in 2022.